elix/elix.org/content/ReactiveMixin.md

 [A simple increment/decrement component defined with ReactiveMixin](/demos/reactiveExample.html)

 ReactiveMixin provides a foundation very similar to React’s `Component` class (or, more specifically, `PureComponent`), but for native HTML web components.
 The compact mixin provides a small core of features that enable reactive web component development in a flexible way.

 ## Defining state

 ReactiveMixin gives the component a property called `state`, a dictionary object with all state defined by the component and any of its other mixins.
 The `state` property itself is read-only and immutable.
-You can reference it during rendering, and to provide backing for public properties like the `value` getter above.
+You can reference it during rendering, and to provide backing for public properties like the `value` gette r above.

 ReactiveMixin provides a `setState` method the component invokes to update its own state.
 The mixin sets the initial state in the constructor by passing the value of the `defaultState` property to `setState`.
 You can invoke `setState` in response to user interaction, as in the example above. *** show event handlers ***

 ## Detecting state changes

 When you call `setState`, ReactiveMixin updates your component’s state.
 It then invokes a `shouldComponentUpdate` method to determine whether the component should be rerendered.

 The default implementation of `shouldComponentUpdate` method performs a shallow check on the state properties: if any top-level state properties have changed identity or value, the component is considered dirty, prompting a rerender.
 This is comparable to the similar behavior in `React.PureComponent`.
 In our explorations, we have found that our web components tend to have shallow state, so pure components are a natural fit.
 You can override this to provide a looser dirty check (like `React.Component`) or a tighter one (to optimize performance, or handle components with deep state objects).

 If there are changes _and_ the component is in the DOM, the new state will be rendered.

 ## Rendering

 This mixin stays intentionally independent of the way you want to render state to the DOM.
 Instead, the mixin invokes an internal component method whenever your component should render, and that method can invoke whatever DOM updating technique you like.
 This could be a virtual DOM engine, or you could just do it with plain DOM API calls.

 Here’s a plain DOM API render implementation for the increment/decrement example above.
 We’ll start with a template:

     <template id="template">